danilobellini/pyturing/README.rst

   $ sudo pip install tox
   $ tox

-It'll run with Python versions 2.7, 3.2 and 3.3.
-This package works in these Python versions successfully with the same single code.
+It'll run with CPython and PyPy (see tox.ini for the specific versions).
+This package works in these Python versions successfully with the same single code souce, working in both Python 2.7 and 3.x.
 The tests includes the two examples said in the "About the Turing Machine" section, although these aren't for finding something like a "final" m-configuration (indeed, they're endless examples).